Thomas Wulfrank

 Member of the Institute of Acoustics (IOA), United Kingdom.

-Member of the Nederlands Akœstisch Genootschap (NAG).
+Member of the Nederlands Akœstisch Genootschap (NAG), Netherlands.

 Scientific Education